A note on this page's content

 Bridges to Prosperity staff reviewed this page prior to publication.

 - What is the evidence of effectiveness?
 A quasi-experiment in Nicaragua finds bridges built by Bridges to Prosperity led to substantial increases in household income through increases in farm profits and increases in off-farm employment outside the village.
 Given the nature of this intervention, we have high uncertainty about whether these findings will generalize, especially to other settings where Bridges to Prosperity intends to build in the future.
-There are two ongoing studies of Bridges to Prosperity in Rwanda that may help resolve some of this uncertainty.
+There is an ongoing, large-scale randomized controlled trial of Bridges to Prosperity in Rwanda that may help resolve some of this uncertainty.

 - How cost-effective is it?
-Our best guess is that Bridges to Prosperity's cost-effectiveness is within the range of income-generating charities we would consider recommending funding in the future.
-In Nicaragua, where income effects are large but where the number of households affected per bridge is relatively low, our rough best guess is that Bridges to Prosperity is roughly twice as cost-effective as cash transfers.
+In Nicaragua, where income effects are large but where the number of households affected per bridge is relatively low, our best guess is that Bridges to Prosperity is roughly as cost-effective as cash transfers, which is less cost-effective than programs we would recommend funding in the near future.
 In Rwanda, on the other hand, where there is ongoing research and which may more closely resemble future implementation settings for Bridges to Prosperity, the number of households affected per bridge may be substantially greater.
-As a result, Bridges to Prosperity could have much greater cost-effectiveness there, even with much lower income effects, and could be within the range of programs we would consider recommending funding in the future.
-However, our cost-effectiveness analysis depends critically on several factors about which we have high uncertainty, including duration of the effects of bridges built by Bridges to Prosperity, number of households affected, bridge cost, and the extent to which income effects observed in Nicaragua will generalize to Rwanda and future settings.
+As a result, Bridges to Prosperity could have greater cost-effectiveness there, even with much lower income effects, and could be within the range of programs we would consider recommending funding in the future.
+However, we are highly uncertain about whether income effects observed in Nicaragua will generalize to Rwanda and future implementation settings.
+We are also uncertain about the duration of the effects of bridges built by Bridges to Prosperity, number of households affected, and bridge cost.

 - Is there room for more funding?
 Bridges to Prosperity reports having room for more funding for a current nationwide bridge-building project in Rwanda (roughly $10 million) and a planned nationwide bridge-building project in Uganda (roughly $14 million to $50 million).